2014 NBA playoffs: (1) San Antonio Spurs vs. (5) Portland Trail Blazers

 The Spurs and the Blazers were coming off two tough first round series.
 The Spurs came off a tough seven-game series against the Mavericks while Blazers came off a dramatic first round series against the Rockets where Damian Lillard finished off the Rockets with a buzzer-beating three-pointer.
 In Game 1, the Spurs' experience paid off against the young Blazers, blowing them out in Game 1 to take the series opener.
 Tony Parker led the Spurs with 33 points in Game 1.
 Game 2 was more of the same, with the Spurs pulling away in the second quarter to blow out the Blazers once again as they took a 2–0 lead.
 They were able to hold the duo of LaMarcus Aldridge and Lillard to a combined 14/43 shooting.
 With the series shifting to Portland, the Blazers tried to close in on the Spurs' series lead but they were blown out for the third consecutive time as they fell behind 0–3 in the series.
-No NBA team has ever came back to win a series after being down 0–3.
+No NBA team has ever come back to win a series after being down 0–3.

 In Game 4, the Blazers finally won against the Spurs in the series, outscoring the Spurs 35–20 in the third quarter en route to a 103–92 win to cut their series deficit to 3–1.
 However, the Spurs were able to finish off the Blazers in Game 5 with another blowout win, sending them to the Western Conference Finals for the third consecutive year.